hermish/proofs-notes/README.md

 # Introduction to Mathematical Proofs
 A compilation of my MAT102 notes, typsetset in LaTex from my time taking and leading study groups for the course.
-The planned structure of the course is as follows:
+The planned structure of the book is as follows:

 1. Numbers, Sets & Functions